 The yellow light from the half alive bulb lights her tired face.
-She removes her make-up and washes her face in an old-fashioned sink, she always wanted to have in her bathroom.
+She removes her make-up and washes her face in an old-fashioned sink which she’s always wanted to have in her bathroom.
 She stares at her own reflection in a dirty mirror.
-Her eyes are red and itchy; her lips are too thin and cracked in some places; her skin tone is light and it never allows her to have a perfect tan because of all the freckles that appear; her hair are dried and brittle however she hardly ever cuts them.
-She stands like that for a while, counting out what she hates in herself.
+Her eyes are red and itchy; lips are too thin and cracked in some places; skin tone is light and it never allows her to have a perfect tan because of all the freckles that appear; hair are dried and brittle.
+She stands like that for a while counting out what she hates in herself.

 Tears start to stream down her chicks.

 How happy she used to be and look at her now.
 Misery.
-Nothing is as it should be, as she planned at first.
+Nothing is as it should be, as she’s planned at first.
 Everything is different.

 He is here.

 Dark blue eyes looking straight through her soul.
 He is gently starting to smile showing his grey spiky teeth.
 She sees he knows.
 Her face is deadly white as his.
 “Close your eyes!” her mind is screaming.
 “Take a deep breath and count to ten!”

 It is too late.

 Silence and laugh.
 Laugh full of fat critique mixed with spicy disappointment.